BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-conditions/add-conditions-and-groups.md

 # Add Conditions and Groups

-Use conditions to include or exclude files before the task exports them.
+Use conditions to include or exclude files before PDMPublisher exports them.

+> [!NOTE]
+> Condition groups work the same in the **PDM task** and **SOLIDWORKS add-in**.
+The task stores them in its task definition; the add-in stores them in the selected profile.

 ![Conditions page controls](/images/pdmpublisher/screenshots/conditions-(2)-001-condition-conditionsviewmodel.png)